What Is A Bipolar Narcissist: Can You Have Both Bipolar Disorder and Narcissistic Personality Disorder?

 Support is available 24/7.
 Please also see our Get Help Now page for more immediate resources.

-Bipolar disorder is generally classified as a lifelong mental health condition that can cause drastic shifts in mood that may interfere with a person’s quality of life.
-While narcissistic personality disorder is normally a separate diagnosis, it can also be considered a lifelong condition, and it is not uncommon for a person living with bipolar disorder to exhibit narcissistic personality traits at times.
-Proper treatment can alleviate many of the symptoms of mental health disorders, and one way to begin treatment may be to join an online therapy platform.
+Bipolar disorder is generally classified as a lifelong mental health condition that can cause severe mood shifts, or mood instability, that may interfere with a person’s quality of life.
+These shifts in mood are often referred to as manic and depressive episodes.
+While narcissistic personality disorder is normally a separate diagnosis, it can also be considered a lifelong condition, and it is not uncommon for a person living with bipolar disorder to exhibit narcissistic personality traits at times, such as extreme self-confidence and self-centeredness, for example.
+Proper treatment can alleviate many narcissistic and bipolar symptoms, and one way to address diagnostic concerns and begin mental health treatment may be to join an online therapy platform.

 Getty/PeopleImages